Narayana-Rao/PolSAR-tools/help/Functions_description.md

         input : input_c2_folder, window_size
         output: RVI_dp.bin
     ````
-    The formulatin of RVI is as follows:
+    The formulation of RVI is as follows:

     <center>